Cognitive Alpha Mining via LLM-Driven Code-Based Evolution: Approach

 To verify the validity and quality of the generated alpha codes, we design a \textit{Multi-Agent Quality Checker}---comprising the \textit{Judge Agent}, \textit{Logic Improvement Agent}, \textit{Code Quality Agent}, and \textit{Code Repair Agent}.
 All alpha codes that pass the quality checker are stored in the candidate pool; otherwise, invalid codes are sent back to the multi-agent system for repair.
 Codes that cannot be repaired or improved after several attempts are discarded.

 As illustrated in Figure~\ref{fig: CogAlpha}, the \textit{Code Quality Agent} first detects issues such as syntax errors, formatting inconsistencies, and runtime bugs.
 If such issues are found, the \textit{Code Repair Agent} attempts to fix the problematic alpha codes based on the feedback provided by the \textit{Code Quality Agent}.
 Next, the \textit{Judge Agent} evaluates whether an alpha factor is logically consistent, technically correct, and economically meaningful.
-If further improvement is needed, the \textit{Logic Improvement Agent} refines and enhances alpha codes that fail the \textit{Judge Agent}'s assessment.
+If improvement is needed, the \textit{Logic Improvement Agent} refines and enhances alpha codes that fail the \textit{Judge Agent}'s assessment.
 After passing all quality checks, each code is executed.
+We evaluate numerical stability by detecting runtime errors, the proportion of \textit{NaN} values, overflow/underflow, and distinct values per day.
+Codes that fail are either rejected or sent back to earlier agents for correction.
 If it runs successfully, a unit test is performed to examine potential information leakage.
 Codes that pass the unit test are deemed qualified and stored in the candidate pool.
+More details are shown in Appendix~\ref{A: Multi-Agent Quality Checker}.